visualitypl/docker-workshop/exercises.md

 **Goal: **Build docker image for Rails app.

 In this exercise you will build image for Rails app.
 To do that create a new rails app: `rails new rails-docker -T`.
-Got to new directory and create file Dockerfile.
+Got to new directory and create `Dockerfile` file.

-What Dockerfile should contain:
+What Dockerfile should:

-* * ADD
+* Be based on Ruby image \(**Tip**: `FROM` instruction\)
+* Install nodejs depedency \(Tip: RUN instruction\)
+* Create an app directory and make it as a workdir \(Tip: WORKDIR instruction\)
+* First COPY only Gemfile and Gemfile.lock
+* Run bundle install
+* Run rails server with binding to 0.0.0.0

 ## Exercise 4